What Is The Keto Diet And Is It For You?

 Because the diet is so strict, it requires a very strong family commitment.
 On a ketogenic diet, a child gets 75-80 percent of his or her calories from fat.
 The amounts of food and liquid at each meal have to be carefully individualized, which requires a lot of weighing and measuring.

 The ketogenic diet (in situations other than epilepsy in children) has been criticized for encouraging people to consume too much protein, processed foods, and poor-quality fats and not enough vegetables.
-This diet’s long-term effects haven’t been studied, perhaps because the diet is so restrictive that few people can stick with it very long.
+This diet’s long-term effects are starting to show promise, but it tends to be limited by the diet being so restrictive that few people can stick with it very long.
 That being said, if you have interest in trying a ketogenic diet, follow ones that have you working in several servings of vegetables per day, healthy sources of fat and work with your doctor to track your blood markers.